 Next, place the specimen in a large jar in the position you want it to stay in for display - it will stay in that position once you are done.
 Fill the container with the same fixative you used to inject the specimen and seal it.
 Most fixatives like humectant fluid and formalin cause all of the tissues to start to harden, so remember that however you preserve it at this stage will be how the specimen is positioned forever.
 Leave the specimen for several days, weeks, or months depending on the size.
 Shake the jar (with the lid on) every few days in order to agitate the fixative and encourage fluid exchange.

-- Specimen containers MUST be made of glass or if you absolutely have your heart set on using plastic, you have to make sure it won't chemically react with your preserving fluid or your final chemical bath - otherwise it could melt and leak!
+- Specimen containers MUST be made of glass or if you absolutely have your heart set on using plastic jars, you have to make sure it won't chemically react with your preserving fluid or your final chemical bath - otherwise it could melt and leak!

 - If your specimen floats, it's possible that it's rotten or that you injected air bubbles.
 Make small incisions to allow gases to escape.
 Shaking helps with floating as well - birds are more likely to float early on because of their bones.

-When that time period is over, transfer the specimen into a solution of diluted isopropyl or ethanol alcohol for storage in the container of your choice for display.
+When that time period is over, transfer the specimen into a secondary solution of diluted isopropyl or ethanol alcohol for storage in the container of your choice for display.
 My preferred percentage is 70%, especially for animals with no hair or for organ specimens as stronger alcohol (90% or more) can cause the tissue to wrinkle and shrivel.
 I also prefer glass jars with lids that seal completely.
-Leave the specimen in the alcohol or ethanol for about a week, shaking the jar gently each day.
+Leave the specimen in the secondary solution for about a week, shaking the jar gently each day.
 It is typical that the liquid will change color due to blood and other liquid leaking out of the body - don’t be alarmed by this.
-After a week or two, drain all the liquid, rinse the specimen and put it back in the jar, and replace the alcohol or ethanol with fresh new liquid.
+After a week or two, drain all the liquid, rinse the specimen and put it back in the jar, and replace the secondary solution with fresh new liquid.
 After this liquid replacement, the jar can be sealed indefinitely.

 Once your specimen is transferred from your first solution (the initial type you also injected) into your second solution (alcohol) you can filter your initial solution through a coffee filter and funnel and re-use it.